 Instead, it will develop engaged listeners.
 They will become valuable customers and brand advocates.
 It’s much more effective than just advertising on podcasts and a key method in how to grow your brand.

 A good way to share your podcast is through electronic direct mail (EDM) campaigns.
 You can also post them in social media posts, or online advertising.
 It can even sit behind a webform as exclusive content.

 Podcasting is a creative medium.
 So you can be just as creative with your distribution strategy.

-Written & Recorded create content that plays a key role in how to grow your brand.
+Written & Recorded create podcasts that are good for business.
 Have a look at our podcast production service.
 We’ll be happy to explore your communication options with a free half hour podcast production consultation.